jonomango/jono-plugin/README.md

   ![Example](https://imgur.com/9ItTomv.gif)

+### Popout YouTube Videos
+  Adds the option to pop out youtube videos into a new window when clicking on a youtube link.
+This new window is draggable, resizeable, and will persist even when switching channels/servers.
+Very similar to a Discord RichEmbed except it's in a new window.

 ### Commands
   By default, commands have the prefix `~`.
 This can be changed in the plugin settings.
 Optional arguments are prefixed by a `?`.
 Calling commands is simple, just type the prefix followed by the command name followed by the command arguments (if any).